Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories

 and

-The cut flow for the $\tau\tau$ decay channel of the signal and background at the 240 GeV CEPC with an integrated luminosity of $L=20\abm$ is shown in Table~\ref{t01}.
-It can be seen that the $\bm{\tau}$-jet cut suppresses the background by approximately two orders of magnitude while retaining about 25\% of the signal.
-The corresponding measurement precision is improved from 32.9\% to 18.7\%.
-The $\bm{M_{\text{recoil}}}$ Cut further suppresses the background by more than one order of magnitude and preserves about 65\% of the signal to acquire a measurement precision of 6.2\%.
+Table~\ref{t01} shows the cut flow for the $\tau^+\tau^-$ decay channel of the signal and background at the 240 GeV CEPC with an integrated luminosity of $L=20\abm$.
+After the $\bm \tau$\textbf{-jet cut}, the background is suppressed by approximately two orders of magnitude while about 25\% of the signal is retained, improving the signal strength measurement precision from 32.56\% to 18.41\%.
+A subsequent \textbf{$\bm{M_{\mathrm{recoil}}}$ Cut} further suppresses the background by over an order of magnitude and preserves about 67\% of the signal, leading to a final precision of 6.04\%.

-After applying the cut on the dimuon invariant mass $M_{\mu\mu}$, Fig.~\ref{dis} shows the normalized distributions of the transverse momenta, pseudorapidities, and azimuthal angles of the two muons and the leading jet, as well as the angular separations $\Delta R$ between the two muons and between the leading muon and the leading jet.
-It can be seen that further cuts on these kinematic observables do not lead to a significant improvement in signal significance or measurement precision.
+After applying the Basic cut, Fig.~\ref{dis} shows the normalized distributions of the transverse momenta, pseudorapidities, and azimuthal angles of the two muons and the leading jet, as well as the angular separations $\Delta R$ between the two muons and between the leading muon and the leading jet.
+As shown in this figure, the significant overlap between the signal and background means that further cuts on these kinematic observables do not lead to a significant improvement in signal significance or measurement precision.

-\subsection{Event Generation and Selection in the \texorpdfstring{$bb$}{bb} Channel}
+\subsection{Event Generation and Selection in the \texorpdfstring{$b\bar{b}$}{bb} Channel}